seagrayc/software-agent-sdk/tech_todo/relevance-condensor/design_decisions.md

 ### Flow Overview
 - LLM issues potentially multiple `LLMRelevanceCondenserTool` calls with `{event_id: ..., summary_text: ...}` while it continues other work.
 - Tool executor validates the payload, records a structured reduction request event, and responds with an acknowledgement message that the agent relays to the LLM.
-- On the following `Agent.step`, the `LLMRelevanceCondenser` inspects the `View`, replays all stored reduction directives against the current event list, and emits a `Condensation` that forgets the requested events and injects the provided synopsis.
+- On the following `Agent.step`, the `LLMRelevanceCondenser` inspects the `View`, replays all stored reduction directives against the current event list, and emits a `Condensation` that applies masks to the requested event observations and injects the provided synopsis.
+The original tool invocation events remain in the history, paired with the redacted observation placeholders.
 - The condensed view feeds back into normal action selection, keeping the conversation thread tight without an extra turn.

+## Masking vs. Removal (Clarification)

+- The flow results masking results, not deleting stale or non-actionable tool calls.
+- Keep the original tool invocation event (including parameters) to maintain causal continuity and provide evidence that the call already occurred.
+- Replace the associated observation payload with a concise redaction note, e.g., "Observation redacted: superseded by newer results — no longer relevant."
+Include the reason from `summary_text`.
+- Ensure the redaction is significantly shorter than the original observation to reduce context footprint without losing continuity or prompting duplicate tool calls.
+- Rationale: retaining the invocation preserves conversation structure and intent, while concise masking recovers tokens and signals completion/irrelevance.

 ### Implementation Plan
 1. **Define tool contract and models**